SmartData-Polito/odysseus/README.md

 Its goal is to provide a general, easy-to-use framework to simulate shared mobility scenarios across different cities using real-world data.

-Internally, it makes use of several open-source Python libraries such as geopandas (https://geopandas.org/) and scikit-mobility [5] (https://scikit-mobility.github.io/scikit-mobility/).
+Internally, it makes use of several open-source Python libraries for geospatial and mobility analysis, such as geopandas (https://geopandas.org/) and scikit-mobility [5] (https://scikit-mobility.github.io/scikit-mobility/).

 ODySSEUS is composed by four main functional modules, each one coming with its own API, command line interface and GUI: